MVA Problem Solver

 If you have a dispute with your insurer you can:

 - tell your insurer.
 It is recommended you make a complaint to your insurer’s Internal Dispute Resolution (IDR) department.
 Find your insurer’s IDR details here.

-- If the dispute is not resolved within 45 days you can lodge in the Financial Ombudsman Service.
-If the dispute is not resolved within 45 days you can lodge in the Financial Ombudsman Service.
-You can make a claim in FOS by going to the website at www.fos.org.au, or calling 1800 367 287 or 1800 FOS AUS.
-For information on FOS go to the Dispute Resolution Factsheet
+- If the dispute is not resolved within 45 days you can lodge in the Australian Financial Complaints Authority (AFCA).
+You can make a claim in AFCA by going to the website www.afca.org.au, or calling 1800 931 678.
+For information on AFCA go to the Dispute Resolution Factsheet.

 If you choose to not make a claim and pursue the at fault party yourself, click the “I have decided to not make a claim and pursue the other party” button below.